anngroong/podcasts/content/episode/295-hrant-mikaelian-armenia-foreign-policy-vectors-mpg-poll-results-economy-budget-2024.md

 * There are some indications that the real-estate market is cooling, as some Russian, Ukrainian migrants who came after the war in Ukraine started, may be leaving.
 What are your thoughts about this sector of the economy?
 * Given how heavily the Armenian economy has benefited and expanded and relies on the war in Ukraine, it’s not out of place to ask: What is your view on the state of that conflict?
 Is there an end in sight?
 How should Armenia navigate it?

-Alright, let’s wrap up our topics here.
-I’d like to ask each of you if there’s been something on your mind this past week that you want to talk about.

-# Topics from the Panelists
+## Topics from the Panelists

-  * Does awareness that there are political prisoners in Armenia, who are in jail simply for their opinions and speech, affect the non-response bias of the polls?
-A word about Armenia’s political prisoners and judicial harassment.
+* **Hovik**: Does awareness that there are political prisoners in Armenia, who are in jail simply for their opinions and speech, affect the non-response bias of the polls?
+    * A word about Armenia’s political prisoners and judicial harassment.
+* **Hrant**: Political Prisoners and their rising numbers in Armenia.

 # Wrap-up